Simpson–Golabi–Behmel syndrome: Diagnosis

 Detection usually begins with a routine doctor visit when the fundal height is being measured or during an ultrasound examination.
 When large for gestational age fetuses (LGA) are identified, there are two common causes: maternal diabetes or incorrect dates.
 However, if these two causes can be ruled out, an ultrasound is performed to detect for overgrowth and other abnormalities.
 At this point, it becomes essential for a clinical geneticist to assist in the correct selection of tests and possible diagnosis.

 First signs of SGBS may be observed as early as 16 weeks of gestation.
 Aids to diagnosing might include the presence of macrosomia, polyhydramnios, elevated maternal serum-α-fetoprotein, cystic hygroma, hydrops fetalis, increased nuchal translucency, craniofacial abnormalities, visceromegaly, renal abnormalities, congenital diaphragmatic hernia, polydactyly, and a single umbilical artery.

 If there is a known mutation in the family, prenatal testing is available.
-Prenatal testing is also possible by looking for evidence of the mild SGBS phenotype in the mother and the positive SGBS phenotype in male family members.
-Family members who are positive of SGBS may undergo mutational analysis of genes GPC3, GPC4, and CXORF5.
+Prenatal testing is also possible by looking for evidence of SGBS phenotype in the mother and the positive SGBS phenotype in male family members.
+Family members who have SGBS may undergo mutational analysis of genes GPC3, GPC4, and CXORF5.
 Genomic balance in Xp22 and Xq26 may also be analyzed through array comparative genomic hybridization.
+Evaluation by a medical geneticist is recommended for those strong indications or likelihood of SGBS and for immediate relatives of those genetically confirmed to have SGBS.

 Due to the high percentage of male deaths during the neonatal period, early detection of tumors is crucial.
 In order to detect the presence of tumors, screening in SGBS patients should include abdominal ultrasound, urinalysis, and biochemical markers that screen for embryonic tumors.

+PET scan with CT is recommended for accurate diagnostic procedure in adult SGBS patients who have manifested tumors and or cysts, especially those of the kidneys, lungs, and or patients which express atypical lesion of the liver or who may be suspect for neuroblastoma.

 Once the infant is born, possibility of hypoglycemia must be assessed along with cardiac, genitalia, liver, and adrenal evaluations.
-Such tests include chest radiographs, electrocardiogram, echocardiogram, renal sonography, and abdominal sonography to test for possible abnormalities.
+Such tests include chest radiographs, electrocardiogram, echocardiogram, renal sonography, and abdominal sonography and CT to test for possible abnormalities.

 Treatment

 Since the syndrome is caused by a genetic mutation in the individual's DNA, a cure is not available.
 Treatment of the symptoms and management of the syndrome, however, is possible.

+Due to the likelihood of patients developing tumors, full body CT scans are a recommended diagnostic tool.
+As there have been cases in which the genetic mutation is accompanied by further genetic presence of the bard 1 gene and presence of triple negative cancers, those with such dual expressions cannot rely upon standardized biopy for determination of cancer, but should resort to further diagnostic tools (i.e. those such as pet scans which measure chemical and decay rate factors for diagnosis).

-Depending on the manifestation, surgery, increased intake of glucose, special education, occupational therapy, speech therapy, and physical therapy are some methods of managing the syndrome and associated symptoms.
+Depending on the manifestation, surgery, special dietary consideration in the event of gastrointestinal affectations, special education, occupational therapy, speech therapy, and physical therapy are some methods of managing the syndrome and associated symptoms.